oumaymaabdesslem/Tweets-Analaysis-NLP/README.md

 ### * Importing owr libraries
 ### * Creating a twitter App
 ### * Tweets Extraction (11356 tweets)
-### * Creating a DataFrame of each tweets then conctenate all the tweets and save in CSV file
+### * Creating a DataFrame of each tweets then concatenate all the tweets and save in CSV file